Skip to main content

 Pathogen infection does not always cause disease.
 Infection occurs when pathogens such as viruses multiply inside the body.
 Disease occurs when the infection damages the cells of the body, resulting in signs and symptoms of illness.
 Whether or not disease develops depends on the specific pathogen and how susceptible a person is to that pathogen.

 Novel viruses cause illness by destroying cells or by interfering with cell functioning.
-The body responds to viral infection with fever (heat inactivates many viruses), the secretion of interferon (which prevents viruses from reproducing), or by using the immune system’s antibodies to target the virus (NAS, 2021).
+The body responds to viral infection with fever (since heat inactivates many viruses), the secretion of interferon (which prevents viruses from reproducing), or by using the immune system’s antibodies to target the virus (NAS, n.d.).

 Immune Response

 When viruses laden with antigens infect a human or an animal, the body recognizes them as foreign substances and reacts in what is called an immune response.
 This response creates antibodies against the foreign substance and is referred to as active immunity.
-After recovery from the infection, the human or animal is usually immune to getting the same viral disease for varying periods of time and, in some instances, perhaps a lifetime (CDC, 2020a).
+After recovery from the infection, the human or animal is usually immune to getting the same viral disease for varying periods of time or, in some instances, for a lifetime.

 HERD IMMUNITY

 Herd immunity (also referred to as herd protection) occurs when most of a population becomes immune to a disease.
 This makes the spread of the disease from person to person unlikely.
 Achieving herd immunity protects the entire community, not only those who are immune.
 The percentage of the population that needs to be immune in order to achieve herd immunity varies from disease to disease.
 The more contagious a disease is, the higher the percentage of the population that must be immune.
-The exact percentage needed to produce herd immunity depends on many factors, including how people interact with each other, how infectious the virus is, and the presence of variants (Mayo Clinic, 2021; D’Souza & Dowdy, 2021).
+The exact percentage needed to produce herd immunity depends on many factors, including how people interact with each other, how infectious the virus is, and the presence of variants (Mayo Clinic, 2023; Suryawanshi & Biswas, 2023).

 Clinical Manifestations